Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-01-14-Linguistic_Regularities_In_Continuous_Space_Word_Representations.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-The paper, "[Linguisitic Regularities in Continuous Space Word Representation, Mikolov et al.(2013)](https://www.aclweb.org/anthology/N13-1090)" explains how to evaluate sytantic and semantic regularities between the induced word vectors, with a form as "king - Man + Woman" result in a vector veryl clost to "Queen".
+The paper, "[Linguisitic Regularities in Continuous Space Word Representation, Mikolov et al. NAACL 2013](https://www.aclweb.org/anthology/N13-1090)" explains how to evaluate sytantic and semantic regularities between the induced word vectors, with a form as "king - Man + Woman" result in a vector veryl clost to "Queen".

 i.e. When you evaluate syntatic and semantic regularities with word vector representations in continous space. you have to create a test set of analogy questions of the form "a is to b as c is to \_\_\_".  i.e. If you know a, b, and c words. what is \_\_\_?